hirosi1900day/terraform-provider-devin/README.md

 ## API Compatibility

-This provider has been updated to work with the latest Devin API specification.
-There are some important notes about field mappings:
+This provider works directly with the Devin API specification:

-1. **Field Mapping**:
+1. **Field Structure**:
-   - The Terraform provider's `description` attribute is mapped to the API's `body` field.
+   - The Terraform provider uses the same field names as the API: `body` and `trigger_description` for the content and trigger conditions respectively.
-   - The API fields `trigger_description` and `parent_folder_id` are handled internally but not yet exposed as Terraform attributes.
+   - The `parent_folder_id` field is optional and can be used to organize knowledge resources in folders.

 2. **API Structure**:
    - The provider supports the `/knowledge` endpoint for listing all knowledge resources.
    - The response includes both knowledge items and folders as described in the [Devin API documentation](https://docs.devin.ai/api-reference/knowledge/list-knowledge).

-3. **Future Enhancements**:
+3. **Field Requirements**:
-   - Future versions of this provider will expose all API fields directly, using field names that match the API specification.
+   - Both `body` and `trigger_description` are required fields when creating knowledge resources.
-   - A migration path will be provided for users moving from the current field naming to the updated field naming.
+   - The API requires these fields, and the provider enforces this requirement.

 ## License